 The important thing to remember when it comes to your student overdraft is that you’ll need to pay back anything you borrow.
 If you need the extra funds and you’re comfortable you can repay, then increasing your overdraft may be helpful.

-Keep in mind that when you’re no longer a student you may incur interest if you still owe money on your overdraft.
+Keep in mind, when you’re no longer a student you may incur interest if you still owe money on your overdraft.
 Also, extending your overdraft limit if you don’t need it may just increase the temptation to spend.

 Explore more: Borrowing money as a student